 - Indoors and out, germination will occur in 10-15 days

 - It is best to start the seeds early indoors, rather than sowing outdoors, as the plants grow their best under a long, hot growing season

-Transplanting: For seed grown types, transplant when there are at least two sets of true leaves
+For seed grown types, transplant when there are at least two sets of true leaves Spacing:

-Spacing: Space plants 18 inches apart and in rows 20-24 inches apart
+Space plants 18 inches apart and in rows 20-24 inches apart Lighting:

-Soil: a rich, loamy, high organic matter, well-drained soil.
+a rich, loamy, high organic matter, well-drained soil.
 It likes to be kept evenly moist: it will not tolerate wet feet, neither will it tolerate drought.
-Feed with a low nitrogen fertilizer and mulch to keep the shallow root system moist
+Feed with a low nitrogen fertilizer and mulch to keep the shallow root system moist Appearance and Use:

 The bright green leaves of this 30 inch tall by 18-24 inch wide plant are used as a sugar substitute.
 Harvest the leaves in the fall when the temperatures cool and the days shorten as these changes increase their sweetness.
 Use them fresh or dried.
 Keeping in mind that they are very sweet and a little goes a long way, grind them or crush them to release their sweetness and use them in any way that you would sugar

 ste’ve-å re-bod’e-on-å Lifecycle:

 Asteraceae; native to Paraguay *Grown as an annual, but it will overwinter in a frost-free climate